how to download this new version and everything it offers to its users

 – It has the option to schedule messages and even determine if a blue check mark appears in case you have not responded.

-– You can recover photos that have been deleted from a chat.
+– It can recover photos that have been deleted of a chat.

 – You have the possibility to change the color of each section and download new themes as well.